 SCRABBLE® and WORDS WITH FRIENDS® are the property of their respective trademark owners.
 These trademark owners are not affiliated with, and do not endorse and/or sponsor, LoveToKnow®, its products or its websites, including yourdictionary.com.
 Use of this trademark on yourdictionary.com is for informational purposes only.

 Vowel words sound like they would be the default expectation in English.
 After all, with rare exceptions, you cannot form a normal word in English without using a vowel.
 But, what happens when you look at your Scrabble® tile rack and see you’ve got only vowels?
 Can you play words with only vowels and Y?
 YEA.
 You can.
 Yes, even in Wordle.
 Read more about vowel words.

 - Z to A

 From short vowel words to long vowel words, you’ve got options to consider.
 This is also an important reminder to maintain rack balance as best you can.
 When you’ve got the right variety of letter tiles, you’ll have better opportunities for high scoring words.
-If you find yourself lacking vowels, our list of consonant words could be just the ticket.
+If you find yourself lacking vowels, our list of words without vowels and a lot of consonants could be just the ticket.